 Record Retailer increases its sample pool from 30 to 85 by using EMI and Decca's distribution lists.
-Melody Maker and NME are using around 150 and Disc is polling 100 outlets Radio Caroline begins broadcasting, using the Melody Maker Top 50 chart on a Saturday lunchtime show presented by Tom Lodge.
+Melody Maker and NME are using around 150 and Disc is polling 100 outlets.
+Radio Caroline begins broadcasting, using the Melody Maker Top 50 chart on a Saturday lunchtime show presented by Tom Lodge.

-The NME chart is suspected of 'hyping' charts when a member of their staff is found to be involved in manipulations resulting in Bob Dylan recordings enter their chart at much higher ratings than others
+The NME chart is suspected of 'hyping' charts when a member of their staff is found to be involved in manipulations resulting in Bob Dylan recordings entering their chart at much higher ratings than others

 Thursday 21st January - The first part of a unique chart occurrence happens when the first of two chart entries titled 'Everybody Knows' by The Dave Clark Five entered the chart (the other one first charting on 1st November 1967).
 Both records were by the same artists and had the same title but were completely different songs

 May - Music Echo and Mersey Beat publish the first Top 50 LP chart

 American 'Billboard' magazine (scanned) for 30th October 1965

 Saturday 6th November - Pop Weekly reduces its chart to a Top 10